seapagan/shopping-list/README.md

-- Drag and drop ordering of items, even between lists. ~~Fixed to work on iOS devices using a polyfill from [Bernardo Castilho](https://github.com/Bernardo-Castilho/dragdroptouch)~~ [Polyfill temporarily removed as it was causing several issues on iOS]
+- Drag and drop ordering of items, even between lists. ~~Fixed to work on iOS devices using a polyfill from [Bernardo Castilho](https://github.com/Bernardo-Castilho/dragdroptouch)~~ [Polyfill temporarily removed as it was causing several issues on iOS]. _Note that for the moment, the drag sort order will not be saved and is lost on refresh._
 - Light/Dark mode toggle
 - Responsive Design
 - User authentication & authorization implemented.
 Each user has their own list.